ripley57/CW_Tools/tools/java/spock/demo13/README.md

-# Spock: Improving the readability of failed tests.
+# Spock: Improving the readability of failed tests, by overriding toString().

 The readaility of failed tests is important.